nitinskunigal/SQL-Data-Warehouse-Project/README.md

 ### Automating the ETL Process

 To simulate a production-ready ETL pipeline, the stored procedures responsible for data ingestion (Bronze Layer) and data transformation (Silver Layer) were automated using .bat scripting and **Windows Task Scheduler**.
-Since SQL Server Express Edition doesn’t support SQL Server Agent, the scheduling was instead handled using .bat scripts and Windows Task Scheduler — a lightweight, low-overhead alternative commonly used for local development and proof-of-concept projects.
+Since SQL Server Express Edition doesn’t support SQL Server Agent, the scheduling was instead handled using batch scripts and Windows Task Scheduler — a lightweight, low-overhead alternative commonly used for local development and proof-of-concept projects.
 This setup mimics how real-world ETL jobs are orchestrated, allowing the entire data refresh cycle — from loading raw CSV files to producing clean, analytics-ready tables — to run without manual intervention.

-### Challenges Faced
+### Challenges Faced / Lessons Learned

-- **Data Quality Issues**: The ERP and CRM files contained inconsistent formatting, duplicates, missing values, non-standard codes (e.g., gender, country, dates), etc. Resolving these while preserving integrity was a time-consuming but essential task.
+- **Data Quality Issues**: The ERP and CRM files contained inconsistent formatting, duplicates, missing values, nulls, and non-standard codes like gender and country, which made data cleaning highly detail-oriented.
-- **Complex Business Logic**: Columns like `product_end_date`, derived through forward-looking logic, and pricing backfills needed iterative debugging to ensure business correctness.
+- **Complex Business Logic**: Applied forward-looking logic and enriched product end dates using future start dates.
+I also applied data backfilling logic to missing sales or pricing fields.
+Both of these instances needed iterative debugging to ensure business correctness.
 - **ETL Automation with Constraints**: Due to limitations in SQL Server Express (no SQL Agent), ETL orchestration had to be mimicked using `.bat` scripts and Task Scheduler — simulating real-world job automation within tooling constraints.
 - **Maintaining Reusability**: Keeping stored procedures modular and auditable required deliberate structuring to ensure transformations were transparent and traceable.